vohai2003/hdp_data_tutorials/tutorials/hdf/getting-started-with-hdf-sandbox/tutorial.md

 Append the port number :18888 to your host address, open your browser, and access Sandbox Welcome page at `http://_host_:18888/.`

-Click on `Launch Dashboard` to go to Ambari with a [Analyze Traffic Patterns with Aapche NiFi tutorial](#) and `Quick Links` to view some services of HDP environment.
+Click on `Launch Dashboard` to go to Ambari with a [Analyze Traffic Patterns with Apache NiFi tutorial](#) and `Quick Links` to view some services of HDP environment.

 ## Multiple Ways to Execute Terminal Commands